cfw-guide/ios.cfw.guide/_pages/en_US/installing-unc0ver.md

 1. Go to `Settings` -> `General` -> `Device Management` -> `<Your Apple ID>`
   - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

+The unc0ver application will be installed to your home screen.
+{: .notice--success}

 Continue to [Using unc0ver](using-unc0ver)
 {: .notice--info}